czhou578/czhou578/README.md

 ### Hi, I'm Colin Zhou 👋

-I am an aspiring full stack software engineer who loves to develop useful applications with a fluid user experience.
+I am a full stack software engineer who loves to develop useful applications with a fluid user experience.
+I am particularly interested in developing applications that utilize AI to either streamline or enhance the capabilities of users.
 Check out some of my work!

 [Personal Website](https://czhou578.github.io/v3/)